 - Information on the reporting and decision-making system.

-The objective is to show the tax authorities how information flows and how value is generated locally.
+The objective is to demonstrate to the tax administration how information flows and the local generation value.

 - Details of the products or services offered.